Sears Canada: Simpsons-Sears

 The business operations of Simpsons-Sears began when the first Simpsons-Sears Spring/Summer Catalogue was printed by Photo-Engravers and Electrotypers, Ltd. and delivered to 300,000 Canadian homes in early 1953.
 On September 17, 1953, the first Simpsons-Sears retail store opened in Stratford, Ontario; the second store opened in Kamloops, British Columbia in December of that year.
 In 1954, Simpsons-Sears opened Canada's first large suburban department store, in Vancouver – Burnaby, BC, based on new the modern Sears, Roebuck model, spreading across the U.S.

 Simpsons-Sears introduced the slogan “We Service What We Sell” in 1955, backed up by a highly trained nationwide corps of service technicians.

 In 1963, Simpsons-Sears opened its first full-line store in Quebec, in Quebec City's Fleur de Lys complex.

 The company made its public debut on the Toronto and Montreal stock exchanges on April 5, 1965, with the listing of its Class “A” non-voting shares.

 That year, Sears began its long-standing partnership with the Boys and Girls Clubs of Canada, to support its youth programming.

 In 1968, Simpsons-Sears became the first Canadian retailer to begin buying products from Mainland China.

 In 1971, Simpsons-Sears opened a new head office building in downtown Toronto.

 In 1972, Simpsons and Simpsons-Sears agreed to end the 25-mile restriction and permit Simpsons and Simpsons-Sears stores anywhere.
-The following year Simpsons-Sears opened a store in the city of Mississauga, approximately 30 km west of Toronto.
+The following year Simpsons-Sears opened a store at Square One Shopping Centre in the city of Mississauga, approximately 30 km west of Toronto.
 To avoid confusing customers used to Simpsons, new stores were opened under the "Sears" banner.
 All existing Simpsons-Sears stores were rebranded to the Sears banner as well.
 However, the name of the company remained Simpsons-Sears Limited.